0Hughman0/MinerClub/README.md

 Whilst the app is able to keep the `whitelist.json` file up to date, your Minecraft server instance still needs to reload the whitelist for these changes to take effect.
 Most server hosts provide a tasks feature that can be used to automatically run a `whitelist reload` command.
 (You might also be able to achieve this through plugins).

+Once everything is set up you can run the set of integration tests using `pipenv run pytest` to check everything is working fine.